 - 1-1/2 tablespoons lemon juice

-- 1 12-pound whole brined turkey (here is the turkey brine recipe)
+- 1 approximately (12-pound) whole brined turkey (click here for brine recipe)

-- Gently turn the turkey over so the breast side is down on the rack.
-(Yes, this is tricky with a big turkey -- you might need to hold each end with paper towels for a better grip.)
+Gently turn the turkey over so the breast side is down on the rack.
+(Yes, this is tricky with a big turkey -- you might want to use heat resistant silicone kitchen gloves, or hold each end with paper towels for a better grip.)
 Cover the back and sides of the turkey with the bacon slices, using rosemary springs to hold them in place.

 You should purchase your turkey only one to two days before you plan to cook it and keep it stored in the refrigerator until you're ready to pop it in the oven.